MarcosSaade/FashionWebPage/README.md

 # FashionWebPage
 A responsive fashion webpage requested by a client.

-Made with React.js and tailwind CSS
+Made with React.js and tailwind CSS.

 Avaliable at https://galesha.netlify.app/